Re1K4/CppAutomation/README.md

 # CppGameBot

-Template for a fast gamebot program in C++ using OpenCV library
+Template for a fast gamebot program in C++ using OpenCV library.

 ## Author